Qilletni/QilletniDocs/docs/examples.md

 print("Created a playlist with %s songs".format([result.data.size()]))
 ```

-1. Ensures the music provider is Last.Fm
+1. Ensures the music provider is Last.fm
-2. Makes an API request to Last.Fm to get the top 100 songs played in the last 3 months
+2. Makes an API request to Last.fm to get the top 100 songs played in the last 3 months
 3. Methods that are API calls are handled a little more manually, so they should gracefully terminate if unsuccessful
 4. Create a new Spotify playlist and add the songs
 5. Switch the music provider to Spotify so conversion happens when needed